ImHungry48/GameProgrammingProject/README.md

 Genre: Psychological Horror, Puzzle

 ## Game Summary
 In Perpetuality, players navigate a surreal and unsettling labyrinth within a mysterious university building, representing the fractured psyche of a computer science student.
 Each level or phase is a different dream or psychological state, mirroring the student's academic pressures, fears, and emotional turmoil.
-To escape this labyrinth, players must interact with various NPCs, including faculty members, fellow students, and the school mascot.
+To escape this labyrinth, players must explore various scenes and collect the scattered "pages".
 The journey is both a literal and metaphorical exploration of internal struggles, focusing on maintaining sanity amidst an ever-shifting, nightmarish environment.

 ## Narrative Overview
 You play as an unnamed computer science student trapped within the labyrinthine corridors of a university that distorts and manifests their mental state.
 Each dream phase evokes different aspects of academic life and psychological stress, creating a unique and eerie setting with every progression.
 The goal is to escape by solving puzzles, interacting with characters, and managing sanity—all while avoiding the malevolent presence of the school mascot, who embodies the student's deepest fears.